bava-kurian/SciCommune/README.md

 - Facilitate the exchange of knowledge and ideas in various scientific domains.
 - Build a global community of scientists, researchers, and contributors.
 - Promote open access to scientific research and encourage transparent sharing of knowledge.
+- Used ML to to suggest the best project for contributers

 ## For Contributors